ZoubidaLotfi/databricks-genie-agents-product-teardown/docs/09-product-strategy-and-opportunity-prioritization.md

 ## 9. Decision Gate

-**Decision: proceed to solution definition around decision confidence.**
+**Decision: move forward with the Analytics Trust Center prototype.**

-The teardown evidence now supports a focused product opportunity:
+The teardown showed that Genie can return a correct-looking answer while still using the wrong business meaning.

-> Business users need a lightweight way to understand the trust-critical context behind a Genie answer before they use, share, or act on it.
+The proposed **Analytics Trust Center** directly addresses this gap.
+Its role is to help business users quickly see when an answer may need extra attention, without forcing them to inspect SQL.

-The next phase should explore a solution that improves this experience **without adding unnecessary friction to answers that are already straightforward**.
+The next phase will define and prototype the **Analytics Trust Center** and test whether it makes risky Genie answers easier to review.

 ### Product question for the next phase

-> **How might Genie surface trust-critical definitions, assumptions, and limitations only when they matter?**
+> **Can a lightweight Trust Center help users spot important risks before they trust, share, or act on a Genie answer?**